scionproto/scion/doc/manuals/router.rst

       If this is a relative path, it is interpreted as relative to the current working directory of the program (i.e. **not** relative to the location of this .toml configuration file).

+.. object:: features

+   Features is a container for generic, boolean feature flags (usually for experimental or transitional features).

+   .. option:: features.experimental_scmp_authentication = <bool> (Default: false)

+      Enable the :ref:`DRKey-based authentication of SCMPs <scmp-authentication>` in the router, which is **experimental** and currently **incomplete**.

+      When enabled, the router inserts the :ref:`authenticator-option` for SCMP messages.
+      For now, the MAC is computed based on a dummy key, and consequently is not practically useful.

 .. object:: router